 The Rink at Bryant Park has a $33 fee for skate hire throughout December, though if you have your own skates admission is free.
 It’s part of Winter Village (see ‘Christmas Markets’ below) which is home to a plethora of holiday shops, food stalls and, of course, a large Christmas tree.

-You get up to an hour and a half to skate but you’ll have to queue as there are only a certain amount of people allowed on the ice at same time.
-You can reserve a timeslot in advance for $75 to $175 including skate rental and VIP access directly onto the ice.
+You get 40 minutes to an hour to kate but you’ll have to queue as there are only a certain amount of people allowed on the ice at same time.

 ‘Holiday Lights & Movie Sites’ Tour